Skip to main content

 All local

-Memories are stored in a local file on your Mac.
+Memories are stored in a local vault on your Mac at ~/Library/Application Support/app.dooze.client/.data/brain/.
 They are never sent to a server.
+When you use cloud models, a pre-formatted memory block is sent alongside your message to give the model context.
 See Privacy.

 Importing